 2. Child Skill Detail Report

 This report provides a detailed view of one child’s activity across all subdomains.
-Colored rectangles indicate how the child is performing:

 -